Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Sylvester palm is a cold hardy and slow growing tree

-Florida Palm Tree Identification: The Sylvester palm is identified by sharp, stiff, pointed leaves, a rough fibrous trunk, and a vast bushy palm crown.
+Florida Palm Tree Identification: The Sylvester palm is identified by its sharp, stiff, pointed blue-green leaves, rough fibrous trunk, and vast bushy palm crown.

 Keys thatch palm